Amelia5p/Rock-Paper-Scissors/README.md

 ### <ins> Step 1: </ins>

-From the <a href="https://github.com/Amelia5p/Rock-Paper-Scissors" target="_blank">Github repository</a> click on the 'code' button.
+From the <a href="https://github.com/Amelia5p/Rock-Paper-Scissors" target="_blank">GitHub repository</a> click on the 'code' button.

 ### <ins> Step 2:</ins>